NeeyiOla/Waggle_PowerBI_Report/README.md

 **Insight:**
-Urban areas like Washington, Houston, and New York represent high-pet density markets - ideal for targeted city-based campaigns, retail partnerships, or pilot programs.
+- Urban areas like Washington, Houston, and New York represent high-pet density markets - ideal for targeted city-based campaigns, retail partnerships, or pilot programs.
-These cities are also for multi-device households due to larger average pet ownership per family.
+- These cities are also for multi-device households due to larger average pet ownership per family.

-**FAMILY PURCHASE CHANNEL PREFERENCE (Bar Chart)**
+**FAMILY PURCHASE CHANNEL PREFERENCE**
 | Channel | Volume |
 | --- | --- |
 | Waggle.com | 3.67k |